LLM Prompt

 Returns:

-"""Computes per-band overlap statistics (mean, std, pixel count) between two images over their intersecting area.
+"""Computes per-band overlap statistics between two images using alpha masks, without VRT recursion.

 Args: